LBHackney-IT/evidence-api/README.md

 ### Renaming

-The renaming of `documents-api` into `SomethingElseApi` can be done by running a Renamer powershell script.
+The renaming of `evidence-api` into `SomethingElseApi` can be done by running a Renamer powershell script.
 To do so:

 1. Open the powershell and navigate to this directory's root.
 2. Run the script using the following command: